Women who can't climax

 Don’t focus on orgasm as the ultimate goal.
-Relaxed minds and bodies allow for more playfulness, leading to better blood flow to the genitals, more pleasure perhaps eventually orgasm.
+Relaxed minds and bodies allow for more playfulness, leading to better blood flow to the genitals, more pleasure and probably orgasm.

 Go to the loo before sex if you’re worried about urinating during orgasm.

 Take turns.
-If Anorgasmia is situational, (it only happens when with a partner but not during solo sex) stimulate yourself alongside your partner then gradually try letting your partner take over the stimulation either with their hand or penis.
+If Anorgasmia is situational, (it only happens in certain situations, for example, when with a partner but not during solo sex) stimulate yourself alongside your partner then gradually try letting your partner take over the stimulation either with their hand, tongue or penis.

 Talk to your GP about your medication or hormonal contraception, and consider changing medication.

 Think about your attitude towards sex.
 On a deeper psychological level, you may have absorbed negative cultural or family attitudes towards female sexual pleasure.
 Perhaps give this some thought and challenge yourself about those attitudes.
-Unlocking these conflicts in your mind may enable you to surrender to orgasm.
+Unlocking these conflicts in your mind may enable you to let go and experience orgasms.